RWS/studio-api-docs/apiconcepts/terminology/overview.md

 <img style="display:block; " src="images/general_01_add_tb.jpg" />

-Of course, the name of your plug-in will have to feature in the list of terminology providers.
+The name of your plug-in will have to feature in the list of terminology providers.
 Your implementation would then have to call up a user interface in which the terminology source (e.g. a glossary text file) can be selected.
-In case of a file-based resource it would be an **Open File** dialogue box, e.g.:
+In case of a file-based resource, it would be an **Open File** dialogue box, e.g.:

 <img style="display:block; " src="images/general_02_add_tb.jpg" />